Now Open · Asia Pacific · August 2026

 What if my school can't pay by credit card?+

-We accept purchase orders, NET30 invoicing, two-instalment plans, and Wise bank transfers.
+We accept purchase orders, NET30 invoicing, instalment plans, and online bank transfers using Wise, Aspire or Revolut.
 Use the PO option during registration and our team will handle invoicing directly.

 What happens after certification?+

-You receive a UCLA School-Based Certified Provider credential, are listed in the international provider directory, gain access to the peers.asia practitioner network, and receive a 1:1 implementation coaching call to help launch your first PEERS® group.
+You receive a UCLA School-Based Certified Provider credential, are listed in the international provider directory, gain access to the peers.asia Asia Pacific Directory listing, and receive implementation coaching calls with our team to help launch your first PEERS® group.

 Which time zone is the training in?+